axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-http-nonjava/plugin-python-http-header/_index.md

     };
 ```

-`Options used in the configuration`
+Options used in the configuration:

   - `class`: Mandatory option.
 It refers to the user's Python class that implements the `python-http-header` interface.
 It can be `mymodule.MyClass` if the `class MyClass` is put into a `mymodule.py` module, or simply `MyClass` if the user's code is provided inline in the configuration, using the `python { ... };` keyword.{{% alert title="Note" color="info" %}}
 If you put the class implementation into its own module, it should be put into a standard location, or made available with the `PYTHONPATH` environment variable.